Ohio’s current minimum wage is $8.55 for employers whose gross receipts are greater than $314,000.

 Information about Ohio voting leave laws may now be found on our Ohio Leave Laws page.

-Ohio law does not require employers to provide employees with severance pay.
+Ohio labor laws do not require employers to provide employees with severance pay.
 If an employer chooses to provide severance benefits, it must comply with the terms of its established policy or employment contract.

 Under certain circumstances, Ohio residents may be eligible for unemployment benefits while they search for another job.
 You are required to certify that you are unemployed on a weekly basis to receive these benefits.
 See Ohio State Unemployment Benefits.